CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 is used to remove the whole [[#^fea776|section]], with key:value pairs from git config

 ## Branching
-a branch in git is where you are working, making a new branch it will make a copy of the branch you are standing on, so you can work on it without damaging the main branch
+a branch in git is where you are working, making a new branch it will make a new pointer to the commit you are standing on, so you can work on it without damaging the main branch

 all branching operations are done through `branch` subcommand, in this subcommand you have lots of things to do
 ```